 In January I had the opportunity to go to CES as a brand Ambassador for Intel.
 I spent a good portion of my time behind a counter interacting with folks who were passing by.
 My speciality for the event was tablets.

 Even though I knew I would spend part of my day answering questions I still took all the necessary steps to make the most of the networking opportunity at this conference (It’s really a show and not a conference in the traditional sense of the word).
-Here are a couple of conference networking tips and how they can be helpful to you:

 We are all busy people but before you head out to a conference ya just gotta take a few minutes to get familiar with what is about to go down.